-Figure 59: Ndara B community member's workshops
+Figure 59: Ndara B Community Focus Group Discussions

 5.4.4.
 Material Suppliers Workshop.

 Materials constitute the biggest addition of products during the development of a new Town.
 The material applied can make the environment better.

 Taita Taveta has very few manufacturing of materials applied in the construction of buildings and roads.
 The Diaspora University Town project in both meeting the environmental needs as well incorporates the manufacturing of materials from the region.